Structure and Guidelines of North Florida Area Conference.

 - Everyone is entitled to, and should, express his or her opinion.
 However, if your perspective has already been stated by someone else, it is not necessary to go the mike and say it again.

-- Premature actions (e.g. amending motions early in the discussion or hastily calling the question) can divert attention from the subject at hand, thus confusing and/or delaying Conference business.
+- Our experience is that premature actions such as amending motions early in the discussion or hastily calling the question can divert attention from the subject at hand, confusing and/or delaying Conference business.

 Tabling a Motion

-Tabling a motion (postponing discussion to a later time during the same Conference):
+Tabling a motion postpones discussion to a later time during the same Conference.